openssl/web/policies/index.md

 By being as transparent as possible, we hope to reduce the chance that people are surprised by what we do, and we hope to help maintain predictable behavior within the project.
-This includes how spend some money, as detailed in the [travel reimbursement policy](general/travel-policy.html).
+This includes how we spend some money, as detailed in the [travel reimbursement policy](general/travel-policy.html).

 If you want to contribute code or fixes to the project, please read the